Error-331/code_tests/docs/bible/links.md

 Overflow of Goodness - November 20 ("Freely you received, freely give"; All the goodness you have received from God is goodness you can share; Let's give generously in every way - spiritually, emotionally, and physically - we have received; There is blessing in it);

+Kindness Relief - November 21 (Proverbs 12:25 NIV; One act of kindness, one caring word offered genuinely, can cheer us up; May we be drenched in kindness and deliberately offer the relief of life-giving encouragement that can restore joy to the heart);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;